murphytarra/FLOW-K/README.md

 from FLOW_K import Electrons as Electrics
 ```

 Our first step is to define the dimensionality and Hamiltonian of the system we wish to investigate.
 In this example we will use a double Quantum Dot.
+For this example we normalise all parameters to the hopping parameter in our Hamiltonian and set the onsite energies of the quantum dots to 5.

-The Hamiltonian of the double quantum dot under investigation is given as
+Using these parameters, the Hamiltonian of the double quantum dot under investigation is given as

-INSERT

-This is the first parameter we define in our code;

-\[ H = 2\frac{1}{2}\]

 ```javascript
 n = 2